Travel.State.Gov > Legal Resources > Legal Resources > International Judicial Assistance > Authentications and Apostilles > Office of Authentications

 In accordance with 22 CFR, Part 131, the Office of Authentications provides signed certificates of authenticity for a variety of documents to individuals, institutions, and government agencies.
-Examples of documents that may require authentication for use abroad may include, but are not limited to, company bylaws, powers of attorney, trademarks, diplomas, treaties, warrants, extraditions, agreements, certificates of good standing, and courier letters.
+Examples of documents that may require authentication for use abroad include:

-For the more information on the requirements for the issuance of Apostilles, please see Apostille Requirements.
+For more information on the requirements for apostilles, please see Apostille Requirements.

 Authentication certificates are issued by the U.S. Department of State for the same purpose as Apostilles but for use in countries that are not members to the 1961 Hague Convention Treaty.